blueprintue/discord-bot/README.md

 After it will search the message in the channel.
 If the message is not found then it will publish it and add a reaction to show user which emoji to use.
 If the message is found then it will fetch all reactions by the users and apply role.

+If the user is no longer in the Discord server and you have set `can_purge_reactions` to `true` then it will:
+1. check `purge_threshold_members_reacted` whether the threshold for the number of users who have reacted to the message has been exceeded.
+2. check `purge_below_count_members_not_in_guild` whether the number of invalid users is below a certain threshold.

+If the answer to these questions is positive, the reaction to the message will be deleted.